naveed-khan10/Brain-MRI-Segmentation-Using-SAM-and-DeepLabV3-/README.md

 # 1: Brain MRI Segmentation using Segment Anything Model (SAM)

 ## Project Overview
-This project focuses on building a tumor segmentation pipeline using the **LGG MRI dataset** and the **Segment Anything Model (SAM)**.
+This project focuses on building a  MRI brain tumor segmentation pipeline using the **LGG MRI dataset** and the **Segment Anything Model (SAM)**.
 The main steps involve data processing, model training using the MONAI framework, and evaluating the model's performance.

 ## Links
 - **Dataset**: [(LGG) MRI dataset](https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation)